HoGentTIN/linux-training-hogent/modules/package_management/031_packages_deb_theory.md

 **Tips:**

-- Run `apt-get update` every time before performing other package operations.
+- Run `apt-get update` every time before performing other package operations to ensure your metadata is up-to-date.
-- Since the package repositories are hosted on web servers, you can open the URL in your browser to see how the repository is structured.
+- Since the package repositories are hosted on web servers, you can open any repository URL in your browser to see how the repository is structured.

 ### apt-get upgrade